 \section{Abstract}

-The purpose of this paper is to derive filtering equations for an arbitrary open quantum system driven by a light wavepacket in a continuous-mode multi-photon state.
-A continuous-mode multi-photon state is a state of a travelling wavepacket that contains a definite number of photons and is characterised by a temporal (or spectral) profile.
-After the interaction with the system, the output light is measured by means of homodyne detection or photodetection.
-Filters for both cases are derived in this paper.
-Unlike the vacuum or the coherent case, the annihilation operator of the light field acting on a multi-photon state changes the state by annihilating a photon, which makes the traditional filtering techniques inapplicable.
-To circumvent this difficulty, we adopt a non-Markovian embedding technique proposed in \cite{gough:2013} for the study of single-photon filtering problem.
-However, the multi-photon nature of the problem makes the study more mathematically involved.
-Moreover, as illustrated by an example --- a two-level atom driven a continuous-mode two-photon state.
-Multi-photon filters can reveal interesting optical phenomena absent in either the single-photon filter case or the continuous-mode Fock state case.
+The purpose of this paper is to derive filters for an arbitrary open quantum system driven by a light wavepacket prepared in a continuous-mode multi-photon state.
+A continuous-mode multi-photon state is a state of a travelling light wavepacket that contains a definite number of photons and is characterised by a temporal (or equivalently spectral) profile.
+After the interaction with the system, the outgoing light can be monitored by means of homodyne detection or photodetection.
+Filters for both measurement schemes are derived in this paper.
+Unlike the vacuum or the coherent state case, the annihilation operator of the light field acting on a multi-photon state changes the state by annihilating a photon, and this makes the traditional filtering techniques inapplicable.
+To circumvent this difficulty, we adopt a non-Markovian embedding technique proposed in \cite{gough:2013} for the study of the single-photon filtering problem.
+However, the multi-photon nature of the problem addressed in this paper makes the study much more mathematically involved.
+Moreover, as demonstrated by an example --- a two-level system driven by a continuous-mode two-photon state, multi-photon filters can reveal interesting strong nonlinear optical phenomena absent in both the single-photon state case and the continuous-mode Fock state case.